jonathangaldino/jonathangaldino/README.md

 </details>

-## :rocket: Tech
+## :hammer: Tech

 I'm always in touch with several programming language, technologies, tools and libraries.
 Here's a few of them I've been working with on daily basis.

-- Ruby
-- Ruby on Rails
+- Ruby / Ruby on Rails / RSpec
-- Rspec
-- Heroku
+- Heroku / AWS
-- Docker
-- Terraform
+- Docker / Terraform / DevOps
-- Redis
-- Postgres
+- Postgres / Redis

 But I also like to use these whenever I have the chance.

-- Node.js
+- Node.js / React.js
 - Typescript
-- React.js
-- React Native
+- React Native / Flutter
-- Flutter
-- Go
+- Golang

 ## Get in touch